erinvdoyle/tarot/README.md

 ![alt text](assets/images/screenshots/)

-- When the visitor clicks on the deck, as instructed in the h3 above it, the deck shakes and plays a shuffling sound
+- When the visitor clicks on the deck, as instructed in the h3 above it, the deck shakes and plays a shuffle sound

 ![alt text](assets/images/screenshots/)